1QB-Information-Technologies/ccvm/docs/source/ccvm_equations_of_motion.rst

    g & - & - & 0.001\\\hline
    \end{array}

+For details on how these values were chosen, refer to Khosravi et al. (2022).
-Specific equations and their respective parameters are discussed in the solver-specific pages:
+For further discussion on specific equations and their respective parameters, refer to the solver-specific pages linked here:

 .. toctree::
    :maxdepth: 3
-   :caption: Contents:

    langevin_sde
    dl_ccvm_sde